greengorych/.github/profile/README.md

 I'm also a Windows Subsystem for Linux (WSL) enthusiast, working on:

 - Developing, testing, and documenting WSL configurations in the [wsl-configs][wsl-configs] repository.
-- Maintaining an additional list of WSL distributions [distributions-list][distributions-list].
+- Maintaining an [additional list][distributions-list] of WSL distributions.
-- Building an Alpine Linux distribution for WSL ([alpine-for-wsl][alpine-for-wsl]).
+- Building an Alpine Linux [distribution][alpine-for-wsl] for WSL.
 - Writing and maintaining a [reference][reference] covering the WSL ecosystem.
 - Publishing reviews, instructions, and guides on my blog [greengorych.io][website].